 What does a private road mean in the UK?

-It is normally the responsibility of the local highway authority to repair, maintain and upkeep the condition of roads (we’ll refrain from making a comment about the pothole problem in the UK here).
+It is normally the responsibility of the local highway authority to repair, maintain and upkeep the condition of streets (we’ll refrain from making a comment about the pothole problem in the UK here).

 There are two types of access for public roads: